The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![Mosfet Power Supply](mosfet_input_with_fpv_power.jpg)

-Stack 2 layers of 3M double sided tape on the mosfet as shown in the following image.
+Stack 2 layers of 3M double sided tape on the mosfet as shown in the following photo.

 ![Mosfet Mounting](mosfet_mounting_1.jpg)